loanmir/Snake-Game-sdm-24/README.md

 # Snake-Game-sdm-24
 Git repository for the final project assignment in Software Development Methods course

-# CLASS SNAKE
-- array list coordinate corpo e testa
-- snakeMovement obj per sapere dove andare
+# Thing to do
+- Method for taking user inputs

-- SnakeTests:
+- tests
+- thread for game main loop
+- modify Cell to remove head and body division
--
+- pseudocode for game loop

 # Movimento